 Recall that Northwest Stationers applied rule-of-reason treatment and Associated Press used analysis that looked a lot like rule-of-reason treatment.

 → if YES, then you can predict this restraint will not be considered per-se illegal.
-For this thread of analysis you will be going to quick-look or rule-of-reason analysis.
+Go to quick-look or rule-of-reason analysis.

 Is the restraint tying?